zion-off/webhook-broker/README.md

 ## Running Locally

+- Run `npm install` to install dependencies.
-- Configure the .env file and start the Redis server.
-It is recommended to run Redis on a port other than the default.
+- Configure the .env file (see <a href=".env.example">.env.example</a>) and start the server with `npm run start`.
+It is recommended to run Redis on a port (`REDIS_PORT`) other than the default.
+- Register with a username and password.
+If registration is successful, the response will include your bearer token.
+- Make requests to webhook and event endpoints with your bearer token in the `Authorization` header.